 - Coat the inside of a slow cooker with nonstick spray.

-- In a large bowl, whisk together milk, eggs, pumpkin, brown sugar, vanilla, cinnamon, salt, nutmeg, ginger, and cloves until blended.
+- In another bowl, whisk together milk, eggs, pumpkin, brown sugar, vanilla, cinnamon, salt, nutmeg, ginger, and cloves until blended.

-- Pour mixture over the top of the challah, making sure each piece is coated.
+- Pour mixture over the top of the challah, and stir well, making sure each piece is coated.